-I moved to Sweden recently and after the initial shock had temporarily subsided, I took in the details of our rental apartment and was horrified to find that there didn’t appear to be a washing machine.
+In November 2018, I moved to Sweden.
+After the initial shock had temporarily subsided, I took in the details of our rental apartment.
+It didn’t take long for me to realise that there wasn’t a washing machine in sight.
 Queue existential crisis.
 Queue visions of myself avoiding eye contact in crowded launderettes.
 Queue contemplating how quickly I could return to England and persuade my landlords to let us have our flat—and our washing machine— back.
-But before I could book myself onto the next flight to Heathrow, I learned about ‘tvättstuga’: the laundry room.
+But before I could book myself onto the next flight to Heathrow, I learned about ‘tvättstugan’: the laundry room.

-Many people in Sweden live in apartments and this is especially true in Stockholm where, as per most capitals, there is a supply versus demand versus space issue.
-This means that when you are lucky enough to actually find somewhere to live, it’s likely very small and lacking the space in which to fit your own personal washing machine and/or dryer.
-The Swedes being Swedes, however, came up with a practical solution to this in the form of tvättstugor a.k.a communal laundry rooms where all of the residents in an apartment block can go to do their washing.
-Use of the tvättstuga is typically ‘free’, with the cost of operation being bundled up in your rent/mortgage payments, so you don’t have to worry about breaking a tenner for change every time you want to wash your clothes.
-Result.
+The Swedes came up with a practical solution to this in the form of tvättstugor.
+These are communal laundry rooms where all the residents in an apartment block can go to do their washing.
+Use of the tvättstuga is typically bundled up into your rent or mortgage payments, so you don’t have to worry about breaking into a tenner for change.
+That’s already half the battle won.

 Keeping the tvättstuga clean